Advent Day 17, Restoration Assured in Jesus

 producing seed for the farmer

 and bread for the hungry.
 The seasons will come and go replenishing the earth and providing fruit.
 It is like God is telling them- things will return to normal and go on as before your exile.
-You will live, enjoy the land and florish- just like I planned.
+You will live, enjoy the land and flourish- just like I planned.
 Like my land and seasons God continues in verse 11, my Word will be sent out and will always produce fruit!
 It will do exactly that which God desires it to do among men.

 11 It is the same with my word.